DataFire/Integrations/integrations/generated/google_analytics/README.md

   * id `string`: Entity ad account link ID.
   * internalWebPropertyId `string`: Internal ID for the web property to which this linked foreign account belongs.
   * kind `string`: Resource type for linked foreign account.
   * linkedAccountId `string`: The foreign account ID.
-For example the an AdWords `linkedAccountId` has the following format XXX-XXX-XXXX.
+For example the an Google Ads `linkedAccountId` has the following format XXX-XXX-XXXX.
   * remarketingAudienceId `string`: Remarketing audience ID to which this linked foreign account belongs.
   * status `string`: The status of this foreign account link.
   * type `string`: The type of the foreign account.
 For example, `ADWORDS_LINKS`, `DBM_LINKS`, `MCC_LINKS` or `OPTIMIZE`.